shelcy2/shelcy2/README.md

 # 👋 Hi, I'm Shelcy Govada

-💻 **Software Engineer | Full Stack Developer | Cloud Enthusiast**
+💻 **Software Engineer | Full Stack Developer | ☁️ Cloud Enthusiast**

-I specialize in building scalable web applications, designing APIs, and deploying cloud-native solutions.
+I’m passionate about crafting **scalable, high-performance applications** that bridge **frontend, backend, and cloud** technologies.
+With a strong foundation in **Java, Python, and JavaScript**, I build end-to-end solutions—from designing sleek user interfaces to architecting robust APIs and deploying to the cloud.
 ---

 ## 🛠 Technical Skills